m-kant/array-ql/README.md

 <table>
     <tr>
         <td>select(keys?: string)</td>
         <td>Resets previous select results, sets necessery keys. keys - is optional argument, comma separated string, including renaming, for example: "id, name as username".
-If no "keys" is set complete entries will be returned</td>
+If no "keys" is set, then complete entries will be returned</td>
     </tr>
     <tr>
         <td>where(key: string)</td>